Materials-Consortia/OPTIMADE/optimade.rst

      #END PCRE symops

-- The regular expression is also provided in a simplified explicit form compatible with the subset of the `ECMA 262 dialect <https://ecma-international.org/publications-and-standards/standards/ecma-262/>`_ syntax supported by `JSON Schema field "pattern" <https://json-schema.org/draft/2020-12/json-schema-validation#name-pattern>_`:
+- The regular expression is also provided in an expanded form:

   .. code:: ECMA